vika-v-v/website-change-monitor/README.md

 ### [optional] Step 7: Run the Workflow manually
 1. Go to the **Actions** tab in your repository.
 2. Select the **Run Python Script** Workflow at the top left and click **Run workflow** to start the monitoring process.
-Without it, the process
+Without it, the process will still start, but you can run it automatically

 ### Step 8: Set Up the Project to Test Locally